David Poltorak

 David Poltorak (born 1954/1955) is an Australian television game show contestant and question writer.
 He became the grand champion of Sale of the Century in 1986, setting a world record for winnings on a television game show at the time.
 He later worked as a question writer for The Oz Game, Sale of the Century, The Einstein Factor, Temptation, Who Wants to Be a Millionaire? and Millionaire Hot Seat.
 Nicknamed The Professor, he has been featured as a chaser on The Chase Australia since 2024.

 Early life

+Poltorak has been interested in game shows since he was a child, watching BP Pick-a-Box as a 10-year-old.
+He decided to enter Coles' $6,000 Question at 16, with World War I as his subject as there was a magazine series on it for sale at the time.

-Poltorak was a part-time taxi driver before he applied for Sale of the Century in 1986 at 31 years of age.
-He had a taxi license, which he gained in 1976, but he eventually only spent three months on the road before realising driving was not for him.
-He has been interested in game shows since he was a child, watching BP Pick-a-Box as a 10-year-old.
-He decided to enter Coles' $6,000 Question at 16, with World War I as his subject as there was a magazine series on it for sale, at the time.
-He also co-wrote the 1985 film Emoh Ruo.
+Poltorak had aspirations to be a scriptwriter and co-wrote the 1985 film Emoh Ruo, and was a member of a theatresports team.
+He was a part-time taxi driver before he applied for Sale of the Century in 1986 at 31 years of age.
+Although he had a taxi license, which he gained in 1976, he eventually only spent three months on the road before realising driving was not for him.